 Always hold the saw with both hands.
 The right hand should be on the rear handle, and the left hand on the front handle.
 All people, whether right or left handed, should use this grip.
 Use a firm grip with thumbs and fingers encircling the chain saw handles.

 Stopping

-Stop the engine by pushing the start/stop switch down.
+The engine is stopped by pushing the stop switch to the stop position.